-See "About Unified Inventory Management" in UIM Concepts for information about services and service configurations, and see "SCD Design Studio Modeling Inventory" for information about modeling services.
+See UIM Concepts for information about services and service configurations, and see the Design Studio Help for information about modeling services in Design Studio.

 Customizing Service Actions

 captureInteractionRequest defines a service action for each service in the request.
 The service action is not an enumeration; rather, there are several predefined actions (called entity actions) that UIM code recognizes and processes.